Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 ## Outcome of the review

-Once reviewed, the intention is to make any final configuration changes required and then ingress the workflow into the TRE for the real-data run.
+The aim of the review is to confirm that the workflow is methodologically and technically robust for TRE execution, and to resolve any remaining source-specific assumptions before the real-data run.